 RHEL7 officially released in June 2014 with codename Maipo.
-It took time for market to absorb this new release since there are many new features launched in this release.
+It took time for the market to absorb this new release since there are many new features launched in this release.
 Red Hat launched many new ways, commands to do traditional stuff.
 We are going to see them now –

 - Introduction of systemctl.
-New way to manage services on RHEL7 is
+A new way to manage services on RHEL7 is

 - New firewall identity.
 Former firewall iptables now replaces by